 When a teacher notices that a student has problems with writing or reading out loud, he/she may think that the child has a vision problem.
-A common misconception is that dyslexia is a problem of letter or word reversals.
-Reversals of letters or words backwards or upside down, and writing backwards can be normal for early readers and writers.
+A common misconception or misunderstanding is that dyslexia is a problem where letters or words get flipped.
+Seeing letters or words backwards or upside down, and writing backwards can be normal for early readers and writers.
 Children with dyslexia do not usually flip letters and words as part of their learning problem.
 So flipping letters or words, or writing backwards are not part of the definition of dyslexia.
 Letter and word flipping and skipping words have been shown to be a sign, not a cause, of reading problems and have been shown to come from speech and reading problems rather than vision or vision processing problems.
-Children with dyslexia often lose their place while reading because they struggle to decode a letter or word combination and/or because they don’t know what they are reading.
-These reading problems in children with dyslexia are not because of a “tracking abnormality.”
+Children with dyslexia often lose their place while reading because they have a hard time understanding a letter or word combination and/or because they don’t know what they are reading.
+These reading problems in children with dyslexia are not because of an “eye tracking” issue.

-Seek a second opinion from an ophthalmologist who has the experience in the care of children.
+Get a second opinion from an ophthalmologist who has experience in the care of children.
 Pediatric ophthalmologists can be recommended by your pediatrician or primary care provider.
-Additionally, if vision therapy is being prescribed in a child with learning disabilities you may ask whoever is recommending this treatment for the scientific evidence specifically related to the improvement of the learning disability.
+Additionally, if vision therapy is being prescribed in a child with learning problems, you may ask whoever is recommending this treatment for the scientific information that shows how it helps with learning problems.

 Your best source is your pediatrician or primary care provider.
 Other online resources for learning and reading problems include:

 The official joint policy statement (2014) for learning disabilities, dyslexia, and vision of the American Academy of Pediatrics, the American Association for Pediatric Ophthalmology and Strabismus, and the American Academy of Ophthalmology can be found here